 The SYS\$PROCESS_SCAN system service can scan the entire cluster for processes.
-For example, to scan the cluster for all processes owned by SMITH, use code like that in Example 4.9 to initialize the item list to find all processes with a nonzero cluster system identifier (CSID) and a user name of SMITH.
+For example, to scan the cluster for all processes owned by SMITH, use code like that in Example 4.9, "Searching the Cluster for Process Information" to initialize the item list to find all processes with a nonzero cluster system identifier (CSID) and a user name of SMITH.